bytedance/Video-As-Prompt/README.md

 ## 🔥 News

+- Oct 31, 2025: ❤️ Thanks to @gangxu822 reminder, we managed to **lower the memory cost of both variant CogVideoX and Wan2.1 from 40GB/64GB to max around 8GB!**
 - Oct 24, 2025: 📖 We release the first unified semantic video generation model, [Video-As-Prompt (VAP)](https://github.com/bytedance/Video-As-Prompt)!
 - Oct 24, 2025: 🤗 We release the [VAP-Data](https://huggingface.co/datasets/BianYx/VAP-Data), the largest semantic-controlled video generation datasets with more than $100K$ samples!
 - Oct 24, 2025: 👋 We present the [technical report](https://arxiv.org/pdf/2510.20888) of Video-As-Prompt, please check out the details and spark some discussion!